Millie and Vernon vonKonsky

 CLICK AN IMAGE FOR LARGER VIEW

-Since 1942, Millie has been a folk dancer and a teacher of numerous clubs and organizations, as well as a teacher of folk dancing and rhythms in four Oakland parochial schools for 35 years.
-In 1944, she became Director of the Oakland Recreation Dance Arts (exhibition group).
-In 1946, Millie was General Chairman of the first Folk Dance Federation of California Festival held in Oakland Civic Auditorium, and has since been chairman of many festivals, exhibitions, committees, and institutes.
+Since 1942, Millie had been a folk dancer and a teacher of numerous clubs and organizations, as well as a teacher of folk dancing and rhythms in four Oakland parochial schools for 35 years.
+In 1944, she became Director of the Oakland Recreation Dance Arts exhibition group.
+She also directed the Jr. Dancers International and the vonKonsky Dancers.
+In 1946, Millie was General Chairman of the first Folk Dance Federation of California Festival held in Oakland Civic Auditorium, and was chairman of many festivals, exhibitions, committees, and institutes.
 In 1947, she became the instructor of the San Leandro Folk Dancers, and in 1949, Director and Instructor of the East Bay Women's Dance Circle.

 During 1948, Millie was editor of "Let's Dance" magazine.
 From 1953 to 1958, she was Staff Teacher at the Idyllwild Folk Dance Workshop; from 1956 to 1958, at the Santa Barbara Folk Dance Conference; in 1954, at the College of Pacific (Stockton Folk Dance Camp), and in 1955, at the College of Holy Names.
-In 1959, Millie became Coordinator of the Federation Teacher Training Program and was elected as the Federation president for two terms.
-Through the years of folk dancing Millie has collected more than 2000 folk dance records and a very complete library of costume descriptions and customs of people in foreign countries.
-In her travels she has collected many beautiful authentic costumes.
+In 1959, Millie became Coordinator of the Federation Teacher Training Program and was elected as the Folk Dance Federation (North) president for two terms.
+Through the years of folk dancing Millie collected more than 2,000 folk dance records and a very complete library of costume descriptions and customs of people in foreign countries.
+In her travels she collected many beautiful authentic costumes.